-Surgical Treatment for Inguinal Hernias and Hydroceles
+Surgical Treatment for Inguinal Hernia and Hydrocele

-Inguinal hernias and hydroceles are common surgical problems in children.
+Inguinal hernias and hydrocele are common surgical problems in children.
 They are more common in boys and premature babies, although girls may get them as well.
 Hernias are usually found on the right side, but they may occur on the left or be bilateral — on both sides.

 Just before birth the testicle moves from the abdomen to the scrotum through an opening, called the inguinal ring.
 If this opening does not close a sac may form.
 An inguinal hernia occurs when intestine protrudes from the abdomen to the sac.
 If fluid moves through this opening a hydrocele forms.
 In infant girls it is also possible for the ovary to move into the sac, as well as the intestine.

 Signs and Symptoms

 - A bulge in the groin seen when an infant cries or passes a bowel movement, or, in an older child, seen at bath time, after exercise or when coughing